 Hopkins County (KY) Enslaved, Free Blacks, and Free Mulattoes, 1850-1870

 Hospitals and Nurse Training Schools for Negroes in KY, 1921-22

 Howard School / Normal Institute / Chandler Normal School / Webster Hall (Lexington, KY)

-Howard University Club of Kentucky (Louisville, KY)
+Howard University Club of Kentucky (Louisville)

 Howard, John Dalphin

 Hughes, James Nathaniel